pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 ## Operation

-1. The plugin checks throughput on the specified interface each time Signal K issues a 'serverevent' of type 'SERVERSTATISTICS' (typically every four or five seconds).
+1. The plugin checks throughput on *Interface* each time Signal K issues a 'serverevent' of type 'SERVERSTATISTICS' (typically every four or five seconds).

-2, The plugin issues an alarm notification on the configured path if throughput on the monitored interface falls below the specified threshold and clears the notification when throughput is above the threshold.
+2, The plugin issues an alarm notification  on *Notification path* if throughput on *Interface* falls below *Threshold*.
+The alarm notification is cancelled as soon as throughput is above *Threshold*.

-3. The event handler which detects CAN interface throughput cannot update plugin status information in the Signal K Dashboard.

-4. If server reboot is configured then the plugin will promptly kill the host process when interface throughput falls below the specified threshold.
+3. If *Reboot* is configured then the plugin will promptly kill the host process when *Interface* throughput falls below *Threshold*.
    Signal K will only restart automatically if the host operating system's process manager is configured for this behaviour.

-5. Any reboot is delayed for approximately one second after alarm notification.
-This delay alows any annunciator process to detect the alarm and do its thing.
+4. Any reboot is delayed for approximately one second after alarm notification.
+This delay alows an annunciator process to detect the alarm and do its thing.

+The event handler which detects CAN interface throughput cannot update plugin status information in the Signal K Dashboard, so the only message you will see here is confirmation of startup.

 ## Background